Pin itClosed to public play since June 2025. A Jack Nicklaus tribute course converting to a private luxury club.

-For the years it operated as a daily-fee course, Bear's Best offered an unusual proposition: 18 holes, each modeled after a specific Nicklaus design from his global portfolio, assembled into a single routing in northwest Las Vegas.
-The concept was a greatest-hits collection, and the execution was polished enough to attract golfers curious about Nicklaus designs they might never visit in their original locations.
-The par-72 layout played 7,194 yards from the tips with a slope of 137, placing it firmly in the accessible range for a course of that length.
+For the years it operated as a daily-fee course, Bear's Best offered an unusual proposition: 18 holes, each modelled after a specific Jack Nicklaus design from his global portfolio, assembled into a single routing in northwest Las Vegas.
+Nicklaus opened the course in 2002 as a greatest-hits collection, and the execution was polished enough to draw golfers curious about Nicklaus designs they might never visit in their original locations.
+The par-72 layout played 7,194 yards from the tips with a slope of 137.

 A Rees Jones design in Boulder City with a 418-foot waterfall cascading through the clubhouse.
 Nevada's 8th-ranked course.